quentintrouve/si-allo-barbylone/README.md

 ### Development Mode

 ```
-npm run start
+npm run dev
 ```

 Run the app in development mode.\
-Open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.
+Open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.\
+You can start editing the page by modifying `pages/index.js`.
+The page auto-updates as you edit the file.

 ```
 npm run storybook